-Medical logisticians are allied health professionals dedicated to the procurement, distribution, and life cycle management of all necessary medical supplies and equipment.
-Their mission is to sustain both fixed and contingency medical treatment facilities (MTF) and other medical activities stateside, overseas, and deployed.
-The course they undertake combines didactic classroom instruction with closely supervised practical exercises.
+Medical logisticians are allied health professionals focused on procurement, distribution and life cycle management of all necessary supplies and equipment to sustain fixed and contingency medical treatment facilities (MTF) and other medical activities.
+The course combines didactic classroom instruction and closely supervised practical exercises.
 Instruction is presented in these major areas: